Team-ANANA/docker-images/README.md

 * localhost:3000: This endpoint reaches the frontend React application. (access the application here)
 * localhost:3306: This endpoint reaches the MySQL database.
 * localhost:5000: This endpoint reaches the Flask application.

+# How to see logs

+run `docker exec -it <container_name> bash` to enter containers and view their perspective logs.
+For DB Migration container, the log is called `db.log`.
+For API container, the log is called `api.log`.

 # Source Code